-Facebook’s friend suggestions is another brilliant implementation of big data.
+Facebook’s friend suggestions are another brilliant implementation of big data.
 Ever noticed Facebook suggesting your almost forgotten friends from school, out of the blue?
 This is because they use an intelligent algorithm to match your profiles with common data points which wouldn’t have been possible if it knew nothing about you.

 Your smartphone can keep a track of your daily commuting route to give a heads up when there is a traffic jam on the route.
-It can also do so much more with the data it has about you, like let you know when a package has been sent, update you with live sports scores for your favourite teams, and inform you when your flight is delayed.
+It can also do so much more with the data it has about you, like let you know when a package has been sent, update you with live sports scores for your favorite teams, and inform you when your flight is delayed.
 This is just the tip of the iceberg.
 Your whole daily routine is being tracked and used for helping you stay on track with life while making the technology smarter and personal.
 In short, the data backed technologies saves us a lot of time and effort.
-With the fast paced life we live now, this help from technology is hard to reject.
+With the fast-paced life we live now, this help from technology is hard to reject.

 Data for business

-Companies are monitoring Twitter, public forums and other similar social sites to find out what people are talking about their brand, product or the latest change in their service.
+Companies are monitoring Twitter, public forums, and other similar social sites to find out what people are talking about their brand, product, or the latest change in their service.
 Every tweet you send out is impacting the mass opinion on a new trending topic.
-Businesses use web scraping technologies to collect the tweets about them in order to get deep insights about users’ opinion on their products or services.
+Businesses use web scraping technologies to collect tweets about them to get deep insights about users’ opinions on their products or services.
 Data collected for brand monitoring helps them understand what and where they lack.
-This again is beneficial to the end users as companies use this data to improve their own services.
+This again is beneficial to the end-users as companies use this data to improve their services.

 Why it’s okay that the web knows so much about you